neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getapplicationlog.md

 # getapplicationlog method

-Returns the contract log based on the specified txid.
-The complete contract logs are stored under the ApplicationLogs directory.
+Returns the contract event information based on the specified txid.
+The contract event information is stored under the ApplicationLogs directory.

 > [!Note]
 >